DonovanLock/monte-carlo-options-pricing/definitions.md

 further investments, and is typically defined based on stable, government-issued securities.
 Volatility is a quantitative measurement of a security's uncertainty, i.e. the rate and strengths of its fluctuations over time.

+As Monte Carlo modelling uses a large number of simulations, we are also able to apply the Central Limit Theorem in order to give us a confidence bound.
+Specifically, this program outputs not just an estimate for the option's value, but also an interval which has roughly a 95% probability of containing the option's true price.

+## Risk analysis
+To quantify how sensitive an option is to different factors, we use partial derivatives to analyse how sensitive its price is to certain parameters such as volatility or the spot price.
+These values are called the Greeks, and this program outputs the five Greeks that are most useful for options
+pricing:

+- Delta: the derivative of the option value with respect to the spot price.
+- Gamma: the second derivative of the option value with respect to the spot price.
+- Vega: the derivative of the option value with respect to the volatility.
+- Rho: the derivative of the option value with respect to the risk-free interest rate.
+- Theta: the derivative of the option value with respect to the time to expiry, multiplied by negative one.